cea-hpc/modules/doc/source/module.rst

  modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

- The ``--tag`` option accepts a list of module tags to apply to *modulefile2* once loaded. *taglist* corresponds to the concatenation of multiple tags separated by colon character. *taglist* should not contain tags inherited from *modulefile* state or from other modulefile commands.
+ The :option:`--tag` option accepts a list of module tags to apply to *modulefile* once loaded.
+If module is already loaded, tags from *taglist* are added to the list of tags already applied to this module.

  .. only:: html